 8.9 Special accommodation for disability, pregnancy, religious, and other reasons a.
-Students registered with Disability Services for Students may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Academic Accommodation and Access for Students with Disabilities policy.
+Students registered with Access and Equity Services may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Academic Accommodation and Access for Students with Disabilities policy.

-Students must arrange such special accommodations according to stated procedures and deadlines established by Disability Services for Students.
-Instructors must provide mid-term and final examinations for students who are being specially accommodated according to the processes and deadlines established by Disability Services for Students.
+Students must arrange such special accommodations according to stated procedures and deadlines established by Access and Equity Services.
+Instructors must provide mid-term and final examinations for students who are being specially accommodated according to the processes and deadlines established by Access and Equity Services.

 b.
-Students may also request special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) for reasons related to pregnancy.
+Students may also request special accommodation about attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) for reasons related to pregnancy.

 The University of Saskatchewan has a general duty to provide special accommodation related to the academic obligations of a class to students who are pregnant, and students whose spouses or partners may be pregnant.
-Students who are experiencing medical issues resulting from pregnancy may be able to arrange accommodation through Disability Services for Students.
-Students can also arrange such special accommodations in consultation with their instructor, and can be asked to provide medical or other supporting documentation (for example, regarding prenatal or postnatal medical appointments, date of delivery, or confirmation of birth).
+Students who are experiencing medical issues resulting from pregnancy may be able to arrange accommodation through Access and Equity Services.
+Students can also arrange such special accommodations in consultation with their instructor and can be asked to provide medical or other supporting documentation (for example, regarding prenatal or postnatal medical appointments, date of delivery, or confirmation of birth).
 Denials of special accommodation by an instructor may be appealed to the dean's office of the college of instruction.

 c.
-Students may also request special accommodation with regard to attendance, availability of study materials, and assessment requirements (including of mid-term and final examinations) for religious reasons.
+Students may also request special accommodation about attendance, availability of study materials, and assessment requirements (including of mid-term and final examinations) for religious reasons.